Moon Impact Probe: Configuration and payloads

 The probe used aluminium-honeycomb sandwich structure onto which the payloads were mounted.
 The probe was attached to the orbiter with a ball lock separation system which jettisoned the unit from the Chandrayaan.
 A solid propellant de-orbit mortar nudged the craft out of lunar orbit, while solid propellant based thrusters were fired to spin-stabilize the orientation enabling the imaging system to capture the descent profile.

-The probe's external surface had four oval-shaped anodised aluminium plates measuring 120mm X 180mm on which the image of the Indian flag was depicted, complete with the Emblem of India and the words "Satyameva Jayate".
+The probe's external surface had four oval-shaped anodised aluminium plates measuring 120 × 180 mm on which the image of the Indian flag was depicted, complete with the Emblem of India and the words "Satyameva Jayate".
 These plates were attached to each one of the four vertical sides of the probe.
-As per ISRO specifications these plates had to endure a temperature range from −50 degrees celsius and as high as more than 150 degrees celsius.
+As per ISRO specifications these plates had to endure a temperature range from −50 C and as high as more than 150 C.

 Mission chronology

 India launched the Chandrayaan-1 spacecraft using a modified version of the PSLV C11 on 22 October 2008 from Satish Dhawan Space Centre, Sriharikota, Andhra Pradesh at 06:22 IST (00:52 UTC).